 2. After receiving your card, staff members will assist you in lining up for the processional.
 Tip: tassels on caps are on the right side throughout the ceremony.

-3. The “Order of Events” is printed in your commencement book and can be viewed here.
+3. The “Order of Events” is printed in your commencement book and may be viewed on the graduation website.

 4. Staff members will serve as marshals and will lead the processional and recessional.
 When you are ushered to a row, go to the end of the row or the next available seat in the row.
 All seats in each row must be filled.
 When in front of your seat, do not sit.
 Remain standing for the National Anthem.
 Be seated after the anthem.

-5. Before the awarding of degrees, President Starcevich will ask the graduates to rise as he recommends them for graduation.
+5. Before the awarding of degrees, President Sundberg will ask the graduates to rise as she recommends them for graduation.
 Everyone do so.
 One of the marshals will lead the first row to the stage to receive their degrees.
 The other rows should then be seated until their row is asked to rise by one of the marshals.

 7. After all graduates have received their diploma covers and returned to their seats, the band will perform a final song.
 The recessional will then begin.
 Stage dignitaries will recess first, followed by the faculty, and then graduates.